makedonkatochevska/challenges/README.md

 ## Demo 🎥

+Check out the live demo of the project hosted on Netlify:

+<a href="https://codepreneursportfolio-challenge2.netlify.app/" target="_blank">Live Demo</a>

-Check out the pictures below for a quick preview of the core features:
+Or check out the pictures below for a quick preview of the core features:

 <a href="https://i.imghippo.com/files/zEJ6169B.png" target="_blank">Desktop Version</a>